-A Healing Journey: Responding to Survivors of Violence
+A Healing Journey for Alaska Natives: Responding to Survivors of Violence

 This video provides an overview of the multiple challenges victims face when pursuing safety and justice in Alaska, including geographic, climate, and jurisdictional realities.
 Traditional values, local customs, cultural practices, and trauma-informed care help victims to heal and serve to promote the well-being of communities.